If you like the work I do on this blog, please consider supporting it via my Patreon.

 Anwyn the Bard is on the left, Tara the silent on the right.

-Although I have never before painted Tara, I have painted her ‘sister’, Anwyn the Bard.
+Although I have never before painted this version of Tara, I have painted her ‘sister’, Anwyn the Bard.
 Reaper sculptors occasionally take a figure and do a significant conversion of it to create a different character.
 Werner Klocke first sculpted Tara, and then did a resculpt of the miniature to create the character of Anwyn.
 Even apart from the fact that the figures aren’t identical, this is more of a lemons to oranges comparison than an apples to oranges one.
 The colour schemes are quite different, even the cameras used to take the photos aren’t the same.
 But comparing like to like is pretty rare in comparison critique, and definitely rare in contest judging, so while the exercise is a little more challenging than a direct like to like comparison, it is an opportunity to practice the type of thing you’re likely to do more often.

 If you’d like to review the previous instalments in this series, here are links: